The Hidden Team Dysfunctions Blocking 76% of Your Productivity

 Contrast this with the command-and-control model most of us inherited.
 The leader knows best.
 The team executes.
 Problems get escalated, not solved.
 Innovation becomes the leader's job, not the team's habit.

 That model worked when change was slow and information was scarce.
-In 2025, it's organizational suicide.
+In 2025, it is organizational suicide.

-Coaching leadership doesn't mean being soft.
-It means being demanding in a different way—demanding that people think, not just comply.
-Demanding accountability to outcomes, not just effort.
+Coaching leadership does not mean being soft.
+It means demanding in a different way—demanding that people think, not just comply.
+Demanding accountability for outcomes, not just effort.
 Demanding that the team grows, not just produces.

 They Design Hybrid Work Instead of Defaulting to Chaos

-Remote work isn't the problem.
-Ad-hoc, unintentional hybrid is.
+Remote work is not the problem.
+Ad-hoc, unintentional hybrid work is.

-Atlassian's findings on hybrid teams destroy the false binary between "return to office" and "fully remote."
-Hybrid teams that proactively design their collaboration rituals—structured check-ins, open feedback forums, explicit norms about synchronous vs. asynchronous work—outperform both fully co-located teams and ad-hoc hybrid teams on productivity and creativity.
+Atlassian's findings on hybrid teams dismantle the false binary between "return to office" and "fully remote."
+Hybrid teams that proactively design their collaboration rituals—structured check-ins, open feedback forums, explicit norms about synchronous vs. asynchronous work—outperform both fully co-located teams and ad-hoc hybrid teams in productivity and creativity.

 The pattern is clear: intentionality wins.
 Geography matters less than ritual design.

-High-performing hybrid teams don't leave collaboration to chance.
+High-performing hybrid teams do not leave collaboration to chance.
 They map which activities benefit from real-time interaction (brainstorming, conflict resolution, relationship building) and which thrive asynchronously (deep work, documentation, cross-timezone coordination).
 They establish communication protocols everyone understands.
 They create space for serendipity without demanding constant presence.

-The teams struggling with hybrid aren't failing because of Zoom fatigue.
-They're failing because they never designed for it.
+The teams struggling with hybrid work are not failing due to Zoom fatigue.
+They are failing because they never designed for it.

 The Hidden Tax of Psychological Safety Deficits